 - Identity theft: This offense occurs when one person fraudulently obtains the personal information of someone else, such as their name or birth date, to gain credit or access to the victim’s financial account.

 - Insurance: This offense involves filing a fraudulent insurance claim for an event such as a house fire that was staged or is dishonest about the number of damages sustained.

 - Mortgage: When individuals use false information to obtain a mortgage from a financial lending institution, they can face charges of mortgage fraud.

 - Wire: Any time electronic communications, such as a smartphone or computer, are used to defraud someone out of property or money, it is considered wire fraud.

 These are just a few of the most common types.
 Anyone facing these or other fraud charges should speak to a legal advisor as soon as possible.

-Penalties for Fraud Offenses
+What are the Penalties for Fraud Offenses?

 Due to the fact that fraud is such a varied offense, there are many different possible penalties for those convicted in Mount Pleasant.
 The specific penalty will depend on the type committed.
 Upon conviction, defendants may have to pay fines, serve time in jail, and sometimes have to pay restitution to victims.

 Some types of fraud are also considered federal offenses.
 These include mail, tax, wire, and more.
 These cases are heard in federal court and convicted individuals may face even harsher penalties, including longer jail sentences.